Long-distance relationship: Military long-distance relationship

 The partners of military personnel deployed abroad experience a significant amount of stress, before and during the deployment.
-The difference between a military LDR and a regular LDR is that, while the regular LDR there is more communication the military LDR communication is unexpected and controlled by military regulations or there is not much time to talk.
-Because of the communication restrictions and the overall process of deployment, this leaves the partner back home feeling lonely, and stressing on how to keep a strong relationship moving forward.
+The difference between a military LDR and a regular LDR lies within the restricted access to regular communication.
+Phone calls may be controlled by military regulations, or there may not be much time to talk.
+Because of the communication restrictions and the overall process of deployment, this may leave the partner back home feeling lonely, and stressing on how to keep a strong relationship moving forward.
 Other stressors that add to the emotional situation are the realization that the service member is being deployed to a combat zone where their life is threatened.
-Through all the stages of the deployment the partner will exhibit many emotional problems, such as anxiety, loss, denial, anger, depression, and acceptance.
+Through all the stages of the deployment the partner may exhibit emotional problems, such as anxiety, loss, denial, anger, depression, and acceptance.

 Statistics in the US

 In 2005 a survey suggested that in the United States, 14 to 15 million people considered themselves to be in a long-distance relationship.
 By 2015, this number remained at about 14 million.
 About 32.5% of college relationships are long-distance.
 The average amount of distance in a long-distance relationship is 125 miles.
 Couples in a long-distance relationship call each other every 2.7 days.
 On average, couples in long-distance relationships will visit each other 1.5 times a month.
 Also couples in long-distance relationships expect to live together around 14 months into the relationship.
 About 40% of couples in long-distance relationships break up; around 4.5 months into the relationship is the time when couples most commonly start having problems.
 70% of couples in a long-distance relationship break up due to unplanned circumstances and events.
 75% of all engaged couples have, at some point, been in a long distance relationship, and around 10% of couples continue to maintain a long-distance relationship after marriage.
 About 3.75 million married couples are in a long-distance relationship in the US alone.